laurence6/Mario/README.md

 A tool used to edit level data files.

-Use keyboard and mouse to edit maps.
+Use keyboard and mouse to edit maps:

-Drag and drop to create, move, and delete objects in the scene.
+- Drag and drop to create, move, and delete objects in the scene.

-A console is included, which supports multiple commands and enables users to control more details.
+- A console is included, which supports multiple commands and enables users to control more details.
 It can evaluate JSON input at runtime.

 For more details on the command, please type help and hit enter in the console.